 A thriller set in post-Bonaparte France.
 Edmond Dantes seeks revenge against those who wrongfully engineered his imprisonment years before.

-This story, considered one of the greatest novels of the 19th century, explores the themes of law and grace through the story of ex-convict Jean Valjean who becomes a force for good but cannot escape his criminal past.
+This story explores the themes of law and grace through the story of ex-convict Jean Valjean, who becomes a force for good but cannot escape his criminal past.